ONSdigital/gptables/docs/getting_started/tutorial.md

 )
 ```

-This can alternatively be achieved using a dictionary of keyword arguments:
+As a matter of preference, this can alternatively be achieved using a dictionary of keyword arguments:

 ```python
 kwargs = {